Skip to main content

 #

-€40 flat rate during day (5 AM - midnight), €55 at night.
-This is a legally fixed rate for airport transfers.
+€40 flat rate during the day (5 AM - midnight), €55 at night.
+This is a legally fixed rate — not negotiable, not optional.
+The law is on your side.

 How long does it take to get from the airport to Athens?